mrchainman/Gotify-Nextcloud/README.md

 - [x] Currently the number of conversations must be specified manually.
 It would be cool to parse the number of conversations from the json data.
 - [ ] Handle Calls
 - [ ] Check how it works with group chats
+- [ ] Find a better way for authentication, as username and password are stored in plaintext in the settings.py file

 ### Contributing